SAP-samples/cloud-espm-cloud-native/README.md

 cf add-plugin-repo CF-Community https://plugins.cloudfoundry.org

-## Running the ESPM application locally
+## Deploying the ESPM application locally

 * Download the project from GitHub or Open the Gitbash/cmd (if you have Git installed) and clone the project by using the command
   `git clone https://github.com/SAP-samples/cloud-espm-cloud-native.git`